corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/app-upgrade-notes.md

 Name, vendor and licence can be set to any string you like, they don’t have to be Corda identities.

 Target versioning is a new concept introduced in Corda 4.
-Learn more by reading versioning.
+Learn more by reading [Versioning](versioning.md).
 Setting a target version of 4 opts in to changes that might not be 100% backwards compatible, such as API semantics changes or disabling workarounds for bugs that may be in your apps, so by doing this you are promising that you have thoroughly tested your app on the new version.
 Using a high target version is